gaziakter/akterhussain-theme/readme.txt

 = Does this theme support any plugins? =

-Akter Hussain includes support for Infinite Scroll in Jetpack.
+Moni Recipe includes support for Infinite Scroll in Jetpack.

 == Changelog ==